 - Designate a central group of employees who are responsible for risk management and determine the appropriate funding level for this activity.

 - Implement appropriate policies and related controls and ensure that the appropriate end users are informed of any and all changes.

 The threat of a hurricane is outside of one’s control.
-However, knowing that a hurricane could potentially hit can help business owners assess weak points and come up with an action plan to minimize the impact.
-In this scenario, a vulnerability would be not having a data recovery plan in place in the event that your physical assets are damaged as a result of the hurricane’s winds or heavy rains.
+However, knowing that a hurricane could strike can help business owners assess weak points and develop an action plan to minimize the impact.
+In this scenario, a vulnerability would be not having a data recovery plan in place in the event that your physical assets are damaged as a result of the hurricane.
 The risk to your business would be the loss of information or a disruption in business as a result of not addressing your vulnerabilities.

 Accurately understanding the definitions of these security components will help you to be more effective in designing a framework to identify potential threats, uncover and address your vulnerabilities in order to mitigate risk.

 - Threat Remediation Explained